-Challenging the status quo, as the UVM official cited above made clear, can provoke a “vindictive” retaliation from facutly, based on this official’s experience.
+Challenging the status quo, as the UVM official cited above made clear, can provoke a “vindictive” retaliation from faculty, based on this official’s experience.
 It was exactly what happened to me, as the facts show.
 I have argued that the real issue behind my removal was that I was not teaching what the Chair and conservative department members deemed “good” economics (word choice by Chair Solnick).
 Others were teaching “good” economics.
-As the Chair wrote in an email I obtained, the reason “really why,” in the Chair’s words, the department had run “out of patience” with me was “content.”
+As the Chair wrote in an email I obtained, the reason “really why,” (the Chair’s words), the department had run “out of patience” with me was due to my class “content.”

-No matter how the Chair tries to spin the meaning of “content,” it is quite clear they did not want me to criticize the standard model (the Chair’s “good” economics) with serious challenges in the form of presentation of valid, competing models and visions (post-keynesian, classical and neo-Marxian, Austrian, deep ecological, etc.), which I was doing.
+No matter how the Chair tries to spin the meaning of “content,” I believe they did not want me to criticize the standard model (the Chair’s “good” economics) with serious challenges in the form of presentation of valid, competing models and visions (post-keynesian, classical and neo-Marxian, Austrian, deep ecological, etc.), which I was doing.
 This included assigning Steve Keen’s provocative but authoritative book, Debunking Economics.
-Exposure to these schools of thought, Keen’s book and associated critiques of the core curriculum standard model was not welcome by most, as I learned after I was removed.
+Exposure to these schools of thought, Keen’s book and associated critiques of the core curriculum standard model was not welcome, I argue.
 The Chair, of course, maintains that this is not true and that it was how I was presenting these alternatives that led to my dismissal.
-She made unsubstantiated claims that I made provocative statements and did not teach the standard model fully and fairly.
-This is pure pretext (aimed at hiding the real motive), as I proved in front of the Labor Board.
-Most observers (including hundreds of students) see right through this, especially if they have been in any of my classes.
+She made what I showed were unsubstantiated claims about making provocative statements and did not teach the standard model fully and fairly.
+This is pure pretext (aimed at hiding the real motive), as I believe I proved in front of the Labor Board.

 What is meant by the Chair when using the word “good” economics?
 First, it is laughable to even refer to any economics as “good” economics, and most economists would scoff at the notion, largely because everybody knows that your good economics is my idea of bad economics, and vice versa.
 In other words, there is no agreed upon consensus anywhere about what constitutes good economics.
-Thus the Chair’s words reveal a complete lack of the existential crisis and raging debates about standard model approaches going on in the profession, and the fact that even many top practitioners in the field have abandoned the textbook approach, or at least its key conclusions.
+Thus the Chair’s words reveal a complete lack of awareness and understanding of the existential crisis and raging debates about standard model approaches going on in the profession, and the fact that even many top practitioners in the field have abandoned the textbook approach, or at least its key conclusions.

 Yet the Chair claims, again, it was how I was teaching, not what I taught, that led to my removal.
-As stated before, this claim is a specious attempt to redefine the meaning of “content.”
-Once again, the “how” I was teaching twist is clearly undermined by her own words in an email obtained from a public records request.
+As stated before, this claim I believe is a specious attempt to redefine the meaning of “content.”
+Once again, the “how” I was teaching twist is clearly undermined by the Chair’s own words in an email obtained from a public records request.
 The “how” part, as her words make clear (time management, etc.), is clearly set apart from actual content — the “what” part.
-She makes a clear distinction between these two by constrasting content with issues like time management.
+She makes a clear distinction between these two dimensions to teacing by constrasting content with issues like time management.
 Content, then, cannot be contorted into a safe “how” I was teaching claim along with time management concerns to hide the obvious disapproval of my challenges to the standard model and exposure of students to alternative ways of thinking.
 It was what I was teaching, therefore, from which the Chair wants to divert attention, that elicited their disapproval (and as to how I was doing it, I would say I was showing very effectively why the standard model economics is deeply flawed).
-She had to say I was not teaching “fully and fairly” but that got her into trouble because it was not substantiated with any facts, as I have demonstrated (and logically impossible based on the evidence).
-See the Chair’s over-reach by claiming I even made an error, which I fully debunked.
+She had to say I was not teaching “fully and fairly” the standard model, but I believe I showed this as unsubstantiated with any facts, as I have demonstrated (and logically impossible based on the evidence).
+See the Chair’s over-reach by claiming I even made an error, which I believe I fully debunked.

-The “what” part (content), I argue, was related to my mostly ecological criticism of standard model economics (although there was clearly other content that pushed their buttons) of the standard model (profoundly missing in the department’s curriculum and any classes), which was deemed “provocative” by the Chair — such as presenting to students an “invisible foot” model of markets (in front of the Chair) and contrasting it with the dogmatically taught “invisible hand” model of modern textbooks.
+The “what” part (content), I argue, was related partly to my profound ecological criticism of standard model economics (although there was clearly other content that pushed their buttons) of the standard model (palpably missing in the department’s curriculum and any classes), and deemed “provocative” by the Chair — such as presenting to students an “invisible foot” model of markets (in front of the Chair) and contrasting it with the dogmatically taught “invisible hand” model of modern textbooks.
 In short, the evidence I presented I believe proved she had invented the idea that I did not present the standard model properly in order to get away with this — otherwise she looks like she is opposed to being provocative and critical, which would constitute a violation of my free speech rights.

 “Invisible foot” economics of markets — bad economics?

 As my students know, furthermore, I meticulously taught the standard model, precisely because I needed students to understand its mechanics in order to deconstruct it and explore its limitations and dead ends.
 I would use multi-colored chalk diagrams to illustrate all the key parameters, variables and dynamics, ad nauseam in fact.
 Geeks loved it, but students just trying to get a requirement (non-majors) done would have prefered less involved standard model chalkboard work.
-The Chair’s claim of not teaching the model “fully and fairly” first (before criticizing it) thus is absolutely false, and represents a red herring — and a claim she was unable to substantiate in sworn testimony.
-Yet the allegation was sent to the Dean, who relied on it to deny my reappointment.
+The Chair’s claim of not teaching the model “fully and fairly” first (before criticizing it) thus I argue is absolutely false, and represents a red herring — and a claim I believe she was unable to substantiate in sworn testimony.
+The allegation about my teaching was sent to the Dean, who relied on it to deny my reappointment.
 To date, nobody has answered my factually based arguments in this matter, and I doubt the Supreme Court of Vermont will either, where my case currently is under appeal.